ionic-team/ionic-plugin-keyboard/README.md

 Events
 --------

-These events are fired on the document.
+These events are fired on the window.

 - native.keyboardshow
   * A number `keyboardHeight` is given on the event object, which is the pixel height of the keyboard.